webqit/oohtml/README.md

 <details><summary>All in realtime</summary>

-As a realtime module system, `<import> `elements maintain a live relationship with given module definition elements (`<template def>`) and are resolved again in the event that:
-+ the `<import>` element points to another module — either by `ref` change or by a change in `importscontext` (below).
-+ the module definition element (`<template def>`) has had its contents updated, either programmatically or automatically from having loaded.
+Import *refs* are live references and are sensitive to:

++ changes in the *ref* itself (in being defined/undefined/redefined)
++ changes in the referenced *defs* themselves (in being added/removed/loaded)

-Conversely, an `<import>` element that has been resolved will self-restore in the event that:
+And an `<import>` element that has been resolved will self-restore in the event that:

-+ the `<import>` element no longer points to a module; or the module has been emptied or removed.
-+ the previously slotted contents have been programmatically removed and slot is empty.
++ the previously slotted contents have *all* been programmatically removed and slot is empty.

 </details>

-<details><summary>With SSR Support</summary>
+<details><summary>With SSR support</summary>

-On the server, these `<import>` elements would retain their place in the DOM, but this time, serialized into comment nodes, while having their output rendered just above them as siblings.
+On the server, these `<import>` elements will retain their place in the DOM, but this time, serialized into comment nodes, while having their output rendered just above them as siblings.

 The above resolved imports would thus give us something like: